IonDen/ion.sound/readme.md

-> Version 3.0 coming soon.
-Web Audio API, Audio sprites and some more cool stuff is on the way!

-# Ion.Sound 2.1.3
+# Ion.Sound 3.0.0

 > English description | <a href="readme.ru.md">Описание на русском</a>

 JavaScript plugin for playing sounds on user actions and page events.
 * <a href="http://ionden.com/a/plugins/ion.sound/en.html">Project page and demos</a>
-* <a href="http://ionden.com/a/plugins/ion.sound/ion.sound-2.1.3.zip">Download ion.sound-2.1.3.zip</a>
+* <a href="http://ionden.com/a/plugins/ion.sound/ion.sound-3.0.0.zip">Download ion.sound-3.0.0.zip</a>

 ***

 ## Description
+* Ion.Sound — JavaScript-plugin for playing sounds based on Web Audio API.
+* Plugin is working on most popular desktop and mobile browsers and can be used everywhere, from common web sites to browser games.
+* For not so modern browsers plugin falls back to HTML5 audio.
+* Audio-sprites support included.
+* Ion.Sound freely distributed under terms of <a href="http://ionden.com/a/plugins/licence-en.html" target="_blank">MIT licence</a>.
+* 25 free sounds included

 Today websites are full of events (new mail, new chat-message, content update etc.).
 Often it is not enough to indicate this events only visually to get user attention.
 You need sounds!
 This library, made for playing small sounds, will help you with this task.
-* Ion.Sound freely distributed under terms of <a href="http://ionden.com/a/plugins/licence-en.html" target="_blank">MIT licence</a>.
-* 25 free sounds included
+Also, new version of Ion.Sound is capable to handle browser games audio.
+It has full control of loading, playing and removing audio files.
+And audio-sprites support of course.

 ## Supported browsers